enst80/mediawiki-extensions-Auth_remoteuser/README.md

         ]

 * You can replace urls in MediaWiki, if your remote source is better suited for handling specific behaviour.
-For example be default no automatically logged-in user is allowed to logout (because he will be loggin-in automatically again with the next request).
+For example by default no automatically logged-in user is allowed to logout (because he will be logged-in automatically again with the next request).
 But maybe your remote source should handle that logout (so that with the next request there isn't a remote user name provided anymore to this extension).
 So setup an according logout url to the following key value array, which